jiahuei/COMIC-Compact-Image-Captioning-with-Attention/README.md

     --dataset_file_pattern 'insta_{}_v25595_s15'
 ```

-## Avoid redownloading datasets
+## Avoid re-downloading datasets
-Redownloading can be avoided by:
+Re-downloading can be avoided by:
 1. Editing `setup.sh`
 2. Providing the path to the directory containing the dataset files